driving in Netherlands - Hero

 What are the legal requirements for driving in Holland?

-• Busses and trams always have priority over cars
+• Buses and trams always have priority over cars.

-• In cases of illegal parking, a car may be towed or a fine issued
+• In cases of illegal parking, a car may be towed or issued a fine.

 Is there a speed limit in Holland?